csiro-coasts/emsarray/docs/api/conventions/ugrid.rst

 UGRID datasets have three :ref:`grids <grids>`: *face*, *edge* and *node*.
 :class:`UGridKind` represents this.
 Each grid is :ref:`indexed <indexing>` by a single integer.
-The format native index type is :data:`UGridIndex`.
+The convention native index type is :data:`UGridIndex`.

 .. autoclass:: UGridKind
    :members: